kaushikconda/AngularPorject-new/README.md

 # AngularPorject-new
-This is the new uploaded angular project 8
+This is the new uploaded angular project 8 and new version